VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning: Results

-\textbf{The Explore-Exploit Tradeoff:} We tap into the explore-vs-exploit dilemma, allowing the model to reassess its approach with ample opportunities and accordingly, redirect the learning process.
-We set the exploration rate at 10\% for DQN and 40\% for ACKTR.
-However, this too is flexible and can be treated as a hyper-parameter.\\
+\textbf{The Explore-Exploit Trade-off:} We tap into the explore-vs-exploit dilemma, allowing the model to reassess its approach with ample opportunities and accordingly, redirect the learning process.
+We set the exploration rate at 10\% for DQN.
+However, this too is flexible and can be treated as a hyper-parameter.
+Here we reason that the local context is most strongly influenced by its own past values, hence we trained our model independently for the selected 5 States from 1 December to 26 December, in order to maintain spatial independence.10000 and 2000 iterations \textbf{Figure 3} were used to learn DQN and ACKTR respectively.
+Iterations for training were decided based on the stability of the reward function curve.
+Where Iterations refers to one complete exploration of environment by a model agent\\